About me

 Growing up, I don’t remember ever really fitting the mould.
+It was a case of if one foot fits, it’s likely that the other one doesn’t.
+On top of that, mental health was not a topic of conversation for most of my formative years.
 That feeling, at least in part, has guided me towards my career as a therapist.
-I am passionate about creating a society where we can be our authentic selves, first and foremost.
+I am passionate about creating a society where we can be our whole, integrated and authentic selves.

 Today, I am proudly a Black, sex-positive, compassion-based, relational therapist.
 This isn’t just a collection of buzzwords - it’s a genuine reflection of the many sides that make me who I am.
 And honestly, that’s just the shortlist.